 1. Caveat Emptor

-This lesson hit hard a few times before sinking in, but has left all of our kids focused to a much greater degree on product quality over flash and price.
+This lesson hit hard a few times before sinking in, but it left all our kids far more focused on product quality over flash and price.

-In one instance, in an attempt at frugality, our son ordered a set of headphones online and focused very much on the price tag.
+In one instance, in an attempt at frugality, our son ordered a set of headphones online, focusing primarily on the price tag.

-After trying out his new product, his regret over the purchase was visible on his face, especially when he realized that he would need to part with more money to cover the return postage of the item or just settle for an inferior product.
+After trying out his new product, his regret over the purchase was written all over his face—especially when he realized he would need to spend even more money to cover return postage or settle for an inferior product.

 2. They Developed Buyer’s Remorse

-After a few bouts with this one, we saw our kids becoming more careful about whether they really needed–or just wanted–an item.
+After a few bouts with this, we saw our kids becoming more careful about whether they really needed—or just wanted—an item.

 They began to discuss purchases with us and each other before making a buy.